Business Studies – 0615

 -

-14Government Assistance to business
+14Government Assistance to Business

 This topic examines how the Government of Botswana supports small, medium and large businesses.
 It explains the forms of assistance available, the reasons government promotes export businesses, and the specific mechanisms used to support exporters.
 Government assistance is important for economic diversification, employment creation and global competitiveness.